-Have you ever noticed how often some of us, people, spend energy on feeding our destructive emotions and generating problems in our own lives instead of spending it on solving problems?
+Have you ever noticed how often some of us, people, spend energy on feeding our destructive emotions and generating problems in our own lives instead of spending it on solving our 99 problems with a proactive approach?
 Let me explain…

 I often spend my energy on thinking how ignorant and impudent people in my country are (I am from Eastern Europe).
 Every day I come across facts that prove me right.
 It makes me experience a pool of emotions: I feel sad, angry, disappointed, desperate, etc. Today I’ve thought: “what’s the benefit?”
 Spoiler: a proactive approach to life can solve 99 of your problems, both current and future ones.

-Can I change anything this way?
+Can I change anything with my negative energy?
 Even if I start preaching on social media about what is right and what is wrong, people that follow me on social media still won’t understand me because we’re on different levels of perception.

 99 problems that can’t be solved with anger

-I’ve tried and I’ve learned that it’s impossible to make people in my country understand why I refuse to eat beef or pork (some actually even feel offended when I refuse to eat meat).
+I’ve tried and I’ve learned that it’s impossible to make people understand something if you’re on different levels of perception.
+For example, most people in my country won’t understand why I refuse to eat beef or pork (some actually even feel offended when I refuse to eat meat).

 It’s impossible to make them understand why they shouldn’t buy plastic bags and other plastic rubbish.
 Also, they often take as many plastic bags as they can for free in supermarkets.
-What do they even do with that number of plastic bags???
+I often wonder what they do with that number of plastic bags.

 It’s also impossible to make them understand that their poor life is the result of their own choices and actions, not the fault of the government or people who have managed to “make it”.
 It’s impossible to make them understand how karma works in their lives (even if it’s obvious).